 In the less noisy, crowded side of the Rione, steps away from Piazza San Cosimato and around the corner from Les Vignerons wine shop, Trastevere can now finally count on its own ProLoco DOL format.
 Finally a brand new restaurant that brings together the legacy and philosophy of the Centocelle flagship to Trastevere.
 One that’s due to become one of our favorite hangouts.

 The base formula is the same as in the Centocelle headquarters: a shop with excellent Lazio products, typical local cuisine and pizza.
 But there’s more.
-Three aspects make ProLoco Trastevere different and unique: the cocktails served at aperitivo time created by Christian Novacco; the Josper oven, ideal for charcoal-grilling meat dishes, and the menu consisting of dishes cooked directly in the wood-stoked oven, served in practical single-portion earthenware bowls.
-These can be cleverly paired with Novacco’s signature cocktails made with local liquor producer Sarandrea.
+Three aspects make ProLoco Trastevere different and unique: the cocktails served at aperitivo time created by Guaglianone and a team of talented bartenders; the Josper oven, ideal for charcoal-grilling meat dishes; and the menu consisting of comfort food dishes cooked with love and respect of seasonality.
+These can be cleverly paired with the bar’s signature cocktails made with local liquor producer Sarandrea, like the unique AperiDOL or the DOLspritz.

 Trastevere today, like it was in the past, is one of the most colorful and typical neighborhoods of Rome.
 Its inhabitants, the trasteverini, were for a long time identified as a separate population compared to the rest of the Romans.
 Almost all led a very simple life and were known for their genuine nature.
 If you’re lucky, and find yourself in the right places, this is where you can hear the authentic Roman dialect being spoken by older generations.